Dorothy Cowser Yancy

-Dorothy Cowser Yancy is an American academic, professor, and administrator.
+Dorothy Cowser Yancy (born April 18, 1944) is an American academic, professor, and administrator.
 Her contributions to academia established her legacy of scholarship among African-American women.
 During college, Yancy participated in civil rights organizations, earned several degrees, including a Ph.D. in political science, and completed the Fulbright Program.
 She went on to teach at the School of Social Sciences at Georgia Institute of Technology, becoming the first African-American to become a tenured full professor.
 She left Georgia Tech in 1994 to become the president of Johnson C. Smith University, in Charlotte, North Carolina.
 In 2009, Yancy became the 14th president of Shaw University and was elected to the position again in 2011 as the 16th president.
 She received many awards and honors for her dedication to higher education.

 Early life

-Dorothy Cowser Yancy was born on April 18, 1944 and raised alongside her 3 siblings on their family-owned farm in Cherokee County, Alabama to parents Howard Cowser and Linnie Bell Covington Cowser.
+Dorothy Cowser Yancy was born on April 18, 1944, and raised alongside her 3 siblings on their family-owned farm in Cherokee County, Alabama, to parents Howard Cowser and Linnie Bell Covington Cowser.
 Her parents did not complete school, but they encouraged all of their children to get college degrees.
 After graduating from the segregated Hatcher High School in 1960, Yancy matriculated to Johnson C. Smith University (JCSU) in Charlotte, North Carolina.

 While attending JCSU, she was an active member of the Southern Christian Leadership Conference, Student Nonviolent Coordinating Committee, and the Student Government Association.
 Yancy also joined Alpha Kappa Alpha, the first historically African-American Greek-lettered sorority.
 In addition to these groups, she was a participant in the civil rights movement in North Carolina, attending protests in the area.

 Originally intending to become a research chemist, Yancy would later discover a passion for history and go on to receive a Master of Arts in History from the University of Massachusetts in 1965, while studying to receive a management development certificate from Harvard University.
 In 1978, she earned her Ph.D. in political science from Atlanta University on the same weekend as her daughter's kindergarten graduation.